freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/css/forms/index.md

 Form elements are different types of input elements, like text fields, checkboxes, radio buttons, submit buttons, and more.

 Inside the form tags there are also some important attribute which are:
--action : the page that the data will sent to
+`action` : the page that the data will sent to

--method : type of request which are: 'GET' and 'POST'.
+`method` : type of request which are: 'GET' and 'POST'.

--GET:
+`GET`:
-1. Appends form-data into the URL in name/value pairs , so never use GET to send sensitive data.
+* Appends form-data into the URL in name/value pairs , so never use GET to send sensitive data.
-2. The length of a URL is limited (about 3000 characters).
+* The length of a URL is limited (about 3000 characters).

--POST:
+`POST`:
-1. This method does not display the submitted form data in the page address field.
+* This method does not display the submitted form data in the page address field.
-2. Has no size limitation.
+* Has no size limitation.

 ### The input element
 It is the most important form element.
 Different types of input element are: